Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of days in the last 5 years of Roundhill Ball Metaverse ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Roundhill Ball Metaverse ETF is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: